If you are in a hurry and just want to find out what the best DJ headphones are, then we recommend the Audio-Technica ATH M50x as the best one.

 There are some more differences between the two types and if you want to find out more we have an in-depth guide available here.

 Buying professional DJ headphones is well worth the investment.
+You need to have the same mentality that you’d use when buying the best studio speakers or the best DJ speakers.
 Unlike normal headphones, they will take a beating from you constantly moving them on and off your head.
 They hang around your neck and also get twisted for single-ear monitoring.
 A cheap pair of headphones will quickly begin to fall apart or even break.
 The padding may begin to wear out sooner than you would like as well.

 Some of those headphones are reasonable for people who are looking for budget DJ headphones.
 They can even be useful for people who plan to not spend a huge amount of time mixing.
 Some can even be fine as cheap DJ headphones to have around as a backup.